 U.S. Food and Drug Administration Approved 30% More Drugs in 2012

-RDInvesting Provides Stocks Research on Celldex Therapeutics and Peregrine Pharmaceuticals
+RDInvesting Provides Stocks Research on Sangamo Biosciences and Spectrum Pharmaceuticals

-NEW YORK, NY -- (Marketwire) -- 02/14/13 -- A sharp increase in drug approvals and mergers and acquisitions combined to create a bull market for the Biotechnology Industry in 2012.
+NEW YORK, NY -- (Marketwire) -- 02/28/13 -- A sharp increase in drug approvals and mergers and acquisitions combined to create a bull market for the Biotechnology Industry in 2012.
 The iShares NASDAQ Biotechnology Index (IBB), the SPDR S&P Biotech ETF (XBI) and the First Trust Amex Biotechnology Index ETF (FBT) have all gained over 20 percent in the past year, outperforming the broader markets by a good margin.
-Research Driven Investing examines investing opportunities in the Biotech Industry and provides equity research on Celldex Therapeutics, Inc. (NASDAQ: CLDX) and Peregrine Pharmaceuticals (NASDAQ: PPHM).
+Research Driven Investing examines investing opportunities in the Biotech Industry and provides equity research on Sangamo Biosciences, Inc. (NASDAQ: SGMO) and Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI).

 Access to the full company reports can be found at:

 Bloomberg recently reported drug approvals by the U.S. Food and Drug Administration reached a 15 year high in 2012.
 The FDA approved a total of 39 novel medicines last year, an increase of 30 percent when compared to a year ago.
 Oncology drugs lead the way with 11 new drugs approved last year.
 Over the last ten years the number of FDA approvals had averaged roughly 23 a year.
 The passage of the Prescription Drug User Fee Act (PDUFA) played a major role in the sharp increase in approvals.